themarcusaurelius/Windows-Monitoring/README.md

 1. Unzip the package and extract the contents to the `C:/` drive.

-2. Open the extracted folder and double click on the `localInstall.exe`
+2. Open the extracted folder and double click on the `localInstall.exe`.

+3. When prompted, enter the credentials provided when you created your stack.